Research and analysis

 Source: Childhood vaccination coverage statistics, NHSE Digital (co-authored with UKHSA).

-[note 1] Data prior to 2019 to 2020 is missing some local authorities particularly in London so is not presented.
+Note 1: Data prior to 2019 to 2020 is missing some local authorities particularly in London so is not presented.

-1.3.5 Post-vaccination serology testing (PVST) in infants born to women living with hepatitis B
+1.3.5.
+Post-vaccination serology testing (PVST) in infants born to women living with hepatitis B

 PVST of infants born to women living with hepatitis B is undertaken via the national free DBS service provided by UKHSA.
-It is used to confirm that mother to child transmission has not occurred and ensure timely referral to specialist services for any children who have acquired hepatitis B. Data from these tests are used to calculate the mother to child transmission rate.
+It is used to confirm that mother to child transmission has not occurred and ensure timely referral to specialist services for any children who have acquired hepatitis B. Data from these tests is used to calculate the mother to child transmission rate.

 Between April 2014 and March 2022, 8,657 infants were tested via the UKHSA DBS service, with a year-on-year increase from 420 in 2014 to 2015 to 1,455 in the 2021 to 2022 tax year.
 This increase represents more centres using the service rather than increases in the total number of children born to women living with hepatitis B nationally.